-- · income from agriculture or forestry;
+- income from agriculture or forestry;

-- · income from trade or business;
+- income from trade or business;

 - income from the self-employment;

-- · income from employment (salaries and wages);
+- income from employment (salaries and wages);

-- · income from capital investments;
+- income from capital investments;

-- income from letting property, especially real property or groups of assets: and
+- income from letting property, especially real property or groups of assets; and

-- other items of income, for example, income from leases of moveable assets.
+- other items of income, for example, income from leases of movable assets.

 Income is generally taxed at a progressive tax rate, ranging from 14 to 45 per cent.
-In addition, a solidarity surcharge of 5.5 per cent of the tax due is levied, which is payable to finance German reunification.
-It might, however, be abolished in the near future.
+In addition, a solidarity surcharge of 5.5 per cent of the tax due is still being levied.
+This surcharge was intended to finance the German reunification of 1990.
+Recently, the government decided on the gradual abolition of the surcharge, with the aim to have it completely abolished by 2021; however, high-income earners will not benefit from this tax relief.